Sussex travel: Here's where the worst delays are across the county this morning

 Usual congestion in and around the city.

-There are delays of seven minutes on A27 Eastbound between A27 (Emsworth Services) and A259 Cathedral Way (Fishbourne Roundabout), according to AA Traffic News.
+There are delays of five minutes on the A27 Eastbound between Emsworth Services and A259 Cathedral Way (Fishbourne Roundabout), according to AA Traffic News.

 Washington

-Delays of seven minutes, and increasing, on A24 Northbound between A24 and A283 The Pike.
+Traffic is currently queueing on the A24 Northbound before A283 The Pike.

 Shoreham

-A lane and the exit ramp at the Shoreham Flyover are closed while repairs to the bridge take place.
+A lane and the exit ramp at the Shoreham Flyover remain closed while repairs to the bridge take place.

-Delays are up to nine minutes, and increasing, as of 8am, on the Shoreham Bypass.
+Delays are up to nine minutes, and increasing, as of 8.30am, on Old Shoreham Road.

 Polegate